Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Path-by-path uniqueness and regularity of the flow solving the sDE

-\begin{proof}[Proof of Theorem~\ref{main thm flows}] We first prove global existence and local uniqueness for Lagrangian flows solving the ODE~\eqref{ODE}, for a.\,e.\ $\omega$ fixed, using Ambrosio's theory.
-Theorem~\ref{pathbypath uniq SPDE}, applied to the CE~\eqref{random CE}, gives a full $P$-measure set $\Omega_0$ in $\Omega$ such that, for every $\omega \in \Omega_0$, for every Borel set $S$, there exists at most one solution $\td{u}^\omega$ to the CE in the class $\mc{L}_{\td{b}^\omega}$, which starts from $1_S$ (we remind that $\Omega_0$ is independent of the initial datum).
-Thus, for every $\omega$ in $\Omega_0$, the first part of Theorem~\ref{Lagrthm} gives local uniqueness among Lagrangian flows solving~\eqref{ODE} at $\omega$ fixed.
-Hence, path-by-path uniqueness holds.
+\begin{proof}[Proof of Theorem~\ref{main thm flows}] \emph{Part 1: Uniqueness of Lagrangian flows solving the ODE~\eqref{ODE}.} Theorem~\ref{pathbypath uniq SPDE}, applied to the random CE~\eqref{random CE}, gives a full $P$-measure set $\Omega_0$ in~$\Omega$ such that, for every $\omega \in \Omega_0$, for every Borel set~$S$, there exists at most one solution~$\td{u}^\omega$ to the CE in the class $\mc{L}_{\td{b}^\omega}$, which starts from~$\1_S$ (note that~$\Omega_0$ is independent of the initial datum).
+Thus, for every~$\omega \in \Omega_0$, the first part of Theorem~\ref{Lagrthm} gives local uniqueness among Lagrangian flows solving~\eqref{ODE} at~$\omega$ fixed.